vtfk/azf-svarut/README.md

 6. Profit :money_with_wings:

-## :rocket: Publish to Azure functions
+## :rocket: Publish Azure function

 When you are ready to publish the function to Azure, first make sure that you have the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed on your device.